 Dr. Kota Harinarayana has worked with organizations like HAL and DRDO and has been the driving force behind developing India’s light combat aircraft Tejas.
-It was his discipline, aptitude for systems design and ability to bring together and manage so many different organizations that helped spur the Tejas program.
-He has served as Chief Designer at HAL Nasik division, as Director ADE, Bangalore, and as the LCA Programme Director at ADA in a career spanning several decades until he retired in 2002.
+It was his discipline, aptitude for systems design and ability to bring together and manage so many different organizations that helped spur the Tejas programme.
+He has served as Chief Designer at HAL Nashik division, as Director ADE, Bengaluru, and as the LCA Programme Director at ADA in a career spanning several decades until he retired in 2002.
 He was also awarded the Padma Shri by the Government of India in the same year.
 Here we talk to this legend to get a first-hand account of the man who has seen the Tejas take flight from the

 drawing board into the skies.

 I come from a town in Orissa called Behrampur.
 It’s a small place where people are close to each other.
 I come from a generation where children didn’t go to a school too early.
 I started going to school only at the age of seven.
 Now days, children start as early as three.
 When I turned seven, my parents were getting worried that this fellow is not going to school.
 So there was a teacher who used to come home and take us physically to the school.
 But once I started attending school, I picked up fast.
 Maybe if you’re a little older in school, you pick up faster.
 I joined a school called City High School.
 The school had a provision for studying both Telugu and Oriya.
 And we were studying Hindi as an additional subject.